Topics Map > LMS > Canvas

 As a reminder, please only use browsers supported by Canvas.
 See: Which browsers does Canvas support?.

 The Faculty Center Grade Prep tool is designed to help instructors submit final grades for high-enrollment courses with many diverse grades assigned to students.
 If you have a small course and/or you do not have many different grades assigned to students, we recommend that you manually enter grades into Faculty Center.
 For more information on manually entering your grades see: Entering and Submitting Final Grades.

 Step 1: Enable Grading Scheme in Canvas

-Use Valid Instructor Assigned Grades (A, AB, B, BC, C, D, F) as defined by the Office of the Registrar.
+Use Valid Grades (A, AB, B, BC, C, D, F) as defined by the Office of the Registrar.

 You can control how grades are displayed by setting up a Grading Scheme.
 For instructions on how to set up a grading scheme in your course, see How do I enable a grading scheme for a course?.